TakuKobayashi/auto-product-video-generator/README.md

 ## GitHub Action

 Generate a narrated promotional video on an Ubuntu GitHub-hosted runner.
-The action uses Ollama for local scenario generation, VOICEVOX for Japanese narration, Playwright for recording, and FFmpeg for rendering.
+The action uses Ollama for local scenario generation, VOICEVOX or AITalk for Japanese narration, Playwright for recording, and FFmpeg for rendering.

 ```yaml